ethereum-optimism/community-hub/src/docs/governance/rpgf-2.md

 ## Nominations

 Nominations will be open from Jan 3 to Jan 17.
-During this window, anyone can nominate a **project or person** for funding on the Optimism Governance Forum.
+During this window, anyone can nominate a **project or person** for funding.

 Nominations will take place on the [Optimism Governance Forum](https://optimism.gov.io).
 Any community member can nominate a person or project by supplying: